You're reading docs for Nextly Alpha. APIs may change between releases.

 Cloudflare R2

-R2 requires a custom endpoint and a public URL (R2 doesn't have default public URLs):
+R2 needs a custom endpoint and a public URL (R2 buckets don't have default public URLs):

 s3Storage({